 The third is the UFO Bridge (Most SNP) – a cable-supported steel bridge that is the longest single-pylon suspension bridge in the world.
 Okay, the bridge itself isn’t bizarre but the saucer-shaped restaurant that is perched atop its single, asymmetrical pylon is what makes this structure eye-catching.
 You can go to the viewing terrace of the UFO restaurant for a fee of 7.40 EUR, for stunning views of the Danube and the city.
 The observation deck is open daily from 10:00 – 23:00.

-The fourth is Petržalka – Bratislava’s largest district houses over 100,000 of the city’s inhabitants.
+The fourth is Petržalka – Bratislava’s largest district that is home to over 100,000 of the city’s inhabitants.
 Petržalka is dominated by a seemingly endless number of identical Soviet-era towers.
 No wonder it is most densely populated place in Central Europe.
 If you’ve ever wanted to see a concrete jungle or the excesses of ugly Stalinist architecture, Petržalka is your best bet.
 You don’t even have to go there.
-I just got some snaps from the top of UFO Bridge, which provides a great vantage point.
+I just got some snaps from the top of UFO Bridge, which i a great vantage point.

 15. Devin Castle